Zach Galifianakis: Charity work

 In January 2014, Galifianakis and his Night of a Thousand Vaginas co-star Sarah Silverman announced their intention to raise $20,000 to help fund the Texas Abortion Fund, part of a nationwide network of funds set up to assist women in obtaining abortions in states whose legislatures had placed restrictions on the practice.
 The fundraiser was set up in response to the passage of Texas H.B.
 2, which established several restrictions that forced a majority of the state's abortion clinics to close.

 Galifianakis befriended Marie "Mimi" Haist, a homeless woman in her 80s who was living in a Santa Monica laundromat for 18 years, and bought her an apartment across the street from the laundromat.
 The story was revealed in the 2015 documentary Queen Mimi.

 Personal life

 In August 2012, Zach Galifianakis married Canadian charity worker Quinn Lundberg at the UBC Farm in Vancouver.
 They have two sons together: one born on September 7, 2013 (Galifianakis skipped the premiere of his film Are You Here for the birth) and another born on November 7, 2016.

-Galifianakis has a house in Venice, Los Angeles and previously lived in Brooklyn.
-Galifianakis also owns a farm in Sparta, North Carolina, and splits his time between the farm and his work: "My farm is a place that I get to think clearly and pretend to know what I am doing."
-He also has a property on an island in British Columbia, Canada.
+Galifianakis has a house in Venice, Los Angeles, and previously lived in Brooklyn.
+Galifianakis also owns a farm in Sparta, North Carolina and splits his time between the farm and his work: "My farm is a place that I get to think clearly and pretend to know what I am doing."

+For almost ten years, Galifianakis and his family have lived on-and-off in a small town in British Columbia.